gobackhuoxing/Facebook-CNN-INFO7390/README.md

 # INFO7390 Final Project
 ## Facebook Public Data Analysis and Classification Using CNN
 by Wenbo Sun, Jianan Wen, Zixuan Xu
-1.Created dataset by crawlling FaceBook public data
+1.Created dataset by crawlling more than 30 thousands posts from Facebook
-2.Built and trained a CNN model to do classification
+2.Built and trained a CNN model to do classification with 89% accuracy
 3.Used Facebook graph API, CNN(convolutional neutral network), Tensorflow

 References：
 1. Britz, D. (2015, December 11).
 Implementing a CNN for Text Classification in TensorFlow.